TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: More Details about TemplateRL

-To organize these extracted patterns effectively, we introduce Problem Condition Complexity (PCC)~\citep{lee2000problem,embretson2008understanding} as a categorization metric.
-PCC quantifies the number of known prior conditions in a question $s_i$ and can be calculated by the model $\pi$.
-Similar problems tend to share similar PCC values, making this metric effective for pattern aggregation.
+\item \textbf{Template Aggregation}: To organize the extracted patterns, we use Problem Condition Complexity (PCC)~\citep{lee2000problem,embretson2008understanding} as a categorization metric.
+PCC quantifies the structural complexity of a problem based on the number of prior conditions and constraints, which can be computed by prompting model $\pi_\theta$ with the question.
+Templates sharing similar PCC values are grouped together, as problems with comparable structural complexity tend to benefit from similar reasoning strategies.
+Through this aggregation, each template $\hat{T}_j$ stores both its action pattern and the average PCC of questions sharing this pattern:

-Through this process, each question $\mathbf{s}_i\in\mathcal{S}$ is associated with its optimal thought pattern, with some questions naturally sharing identical patterns (e.g. $a_1\rightarrow a_2\rightarrow a_4$).
-Our final thought library $\mathcal{L}=\{\hat{T_1},\dots,\hat{T_s}\}$ consists of entries where each thought template $\hat{T_j}$ contains both a high-level thought pattern and the average PCC of questions sharing this pattern: $\hat{T_j}=(\text{PCC}_{T_j}, T_j)$.
-These templates represent generalized problem-solving strategies and serve as external guidance for similar problems encountered during GRPO training.